 Terry Woodcroft MBA

-Terry represents the interests of UniQuest (the main commercialisation company of UQ).
+Terry first joined the advisory board, representing the interests of UniQuest (the main commercialisation company of UQ).
 With more than 25 years’ international experience leading emerging hardware and software businesses from concept formulation through to market entry and profitability, Terry’s career in start-ups through to Fortune 500 businesses spans the process control, networking, point-of-sale, e-health and telecommunications industries.
 As Global Product Manager of enterprise software selling to the world’s largest telecommunications companies, her products lines attracted revenues in excess of £100M annually. she has consistently achieved international business success for her products and successful trade sales to larger established enterprises.